pluralsight/guides/published/html-css/semantic-html/article.md

 # Semantics

 There are over *a billion* websites on the Internet.
 Many of them are made a long time ago and have not been updated with HTML features.
-As such, search engines move past these websites, and viewers find this websites difficult to read.
+As such, search engines move past these websites, and viewers find these websites difficult to read.

 One of the most important features of [HTML5](https://en.wikipedia.org/wiki/HTML5) is its **semantics**.
 It adds more information to basic HTML elements and makes a web page more informative and adaptable to search engines and [screen readers](https://en.wikipedia.org/wiki/Screen_reader).